 2. Exercise: Start an anti-sedentary revolution

-The authors make a point which is both startling and motivating: “individuals can achieve high levels of moderate to vigorous physical activity and still exhibit high levels of sedentary behaviour – one behaviour does not necessarily displace the other.”
+The authors make a point that is both startling and motivating: “individuals can achieve high levels of moderate to vigorous physical activity and still exhibit high levels of sedentary behavior – one behavior does not necessarily displace the other.”

 That’s right, your hardcore hour at the gym can’t counteract the 20 or more hours you may spend motionless throughout the day.